xma711/notebook/iot/wsn/arduino/README.md

 Notable functions:
 begin(): init the spi interface pins
 end(): done
-setBitOrder(mode): set how arduino sends data out the spi inteface
+setBitOrder(mode): set how arduino sends data out the spi interface
 setClockDivider(divider): set the timing clock speed on the sck interface
 setDataMode(mode): sets the spi data mode on the interface
 transfer(val): sends 1 byte of data out the SPI bus, and retrieves 1 byte of data from the bus.